 I am originally from Chicago and have worked in student development administration, as well as for a Catholic non-profit in Milwaukee.
 My favorite retreat house is the Jesuit Retreat Center in Oshkosh, Wisconsin, where I can keep attuned to God's desires through the silence.
-I live with two cats, Charlie and Bernard, and in my spare time I love to read, listen to music and cook.
+I live with two cats, Bernard (named after my favorite theologian, Bernard Lonergan, S.J.) and Francis (named after St. Francis de Sales), and in my spare time I love to read, listen to music and cook.

 I came to St. Louis from my hometown of New Orleans in the wake of Hurricane Katrina, and after many years as a Billiken, I am happier than ever to be here.
-In addition to the yearly immersion trip here in St. Louis, I organize our intern program, the Nature Retreat and much of campus ministry's online and social media presence.
-It is a thrill to accompany students in encountering new and challenging cultural circumstances.
-Outside of work, I study psychoanalytic theory and enjoy cooking, watching Doctor Who with my wonderful spouse, Cristina, and exercising like there is no tomorrow.
+It is one of the great joys of my life to accompany students in encountering new and challenging cultural circumstances.
+Outside of work, my spouse Cristina and I live with our son Colin in Benton Park and enjoy exploring the city.

 Spring Hall Campus Minister

 I am from St Louis and I graduated from SLU High and SLU.
 When I was an undergrad, I was involved in KSLU and U News.
 I also participated in retreats and service.
 I love being a Jesuit priest!
 Previously I have taught at Regis Jesuit High School in Colorado and at Rockhurst High in Kansas City.
 I spent a semester serving in Belize, Central America.
 I speak some Spanish and [a little] Chinese.
 I enjoy running, hiking, ultimate frisbee, the Simpsons and Cardinals baseball.
 I am thrilled to be back at SLU.
 Go Billikens!

 Campus Minister for School of Medicine and the Doisy College of Health Sciences